Christian Insights 4 You

 Ever thought of parables as jokes?

-Description: Many parables were meant to surprise - just like the punchline of a good joke.
+Description: Many parables were crafted to surprise, much like the punchline of a good joke.
 A retelling of the Good Samaritan offers fresh perspective.

 Car breakdown

-When their car broke down, a family of four was stranded in a lonely country road.
-The two under-five children were already fractious because the day was hot and they had been cooped up in safety seats for a couple of hours.
-The unmarried couple had half expected their beaten up old banger to conk out, but the journey was essential as they were moving in the hope of finding better work prospects.
+A family of four found themselves stranded on a lonely country road after their car broke down.
+The two under-five children were already restless because the day was hot and they had been cooped up in safety seats for a couple of hours.
+The unmarried couple had feared that their beaten up old banger might fail them, but the journey was essential as they were moving in the hope of finding better work prospects.

 Jack - the man - tried all he knew to fix the car, but nothing would coax the engine back to life.
 All he did was get himself filthy - not that he’d been that clean to start with.
 The whole family wore clothes that would have been rejected by a charity shop.
 Finally giving up, Jack reluctantly took the family’s skip-rescued suitcases from the boot while Betty - his partner - extracted the kids, both of whom instantly began crying.